weeweeliano/School/README.md

 Finished
 Pygame needed,
 used VS code.
-Lots of tutorials were used, referenced below and this is the first big project I ever did so it is pretty bad
+Lots of tutorials were used, referenced below and this is the first big project I ever did so it is pretty bad.
+In the game.py file, line 9: change the path of Goal.png for it to work.

 REFERENCES:
 https://thepythoncode.com/article/build-a-maze-game-in-python#adding-game-attributes #this one I used alot